ecrucru/anticrux/README.md

 You need first to install [Node.js](#nodejs).

-To access the engine remotely, you can execute AntiCrux as a chess server.
+To access the engine remotely over a network, you can execute AntiCrux as a chess server.
 By default, it listens to local connections on the port 5000 and you can't create more than one instance on the same port.

 Start the server by double-clicking on the script "run_server.bat" (Windows) or "run_server.sh" (Linux).